On This Page

 The academic year at UTS is divided into two main semesters, each with 14 weeks of teaching:

-- February semester (Autumn) from February to June, and
+- Semester 1 (Autumn) from March to July, and

-- July semester (Spring) from July to November.
+- Semester 2 (Spring) from July to November.

 Full details of all UTS teaching sessions are available in the Principal Dates section of the UTS: Handbook.